What is DTF Printing ?

 6. Peeling: Once cooled, the film is peeled away, leaving the design on the fabric.

-Materials Needed for DTF Printing
+Materials Needed for Direct-to-Film Printing

 DTF Inks: Pigment-based inks suitable for fabric printing.